Burleigh Heads

 Burleigh Heads shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Burleigh Heads has higher educational attainment than broader benchmarks.
-Among residents aged 15+, 32.0% have university qualifications compared to 20.6% in the rest of Queensland and 25.4% in the SA4 region.
-Bachelor degrees are most common at 22.3%, followed by postgraduate qualifications (6.6%) and graduate diplomas (3.1%).
-Vocational credentials are also prevalent, with 38.0% of residents holding them – advanced diplomas at 13.9% and certificates at 24.1%.
+Burleigh Heads' residents aged 15 and above have a higher proportion with university qualifications (32.0%) than the broader Queensland state average (20.6%) and the SA4 region average (25.4%).
+Bachelor degrees are the most common at 22.3%, followed by postgraduate qualifications (6.6%) and graduate diplomas (3.1%).
+Vocational credentials are also prevalent, with 38.0% of residents holding such qualifications, including advanced diplomas (13.9%) and certificates (24.1%).
+Educational participation is high in the area, with 28.6% of residents currently enrolled in formal education, comprising primary education (8.0%), tertiary education (7.2%), and secondary education (6.7%).

-Educational participation is high, with 28.6% currently enrolled in formal education.
+Educational participation is notably high, with 28.6% of residents currently enrolled in formal education.
 This includes 8.0% in primary education, 7.2% in tertiary education, and 6.7% pursuing secondary education.

 Frequently Asked Questions - Education